Asymptotic Behavior of the Black-Scholes Formula¶

 The Black-Scholes formula exhibits well-defined limiting behavior as parameters approach extreme values.
-Understanding these limits provides intuition for how options behave in different market conditions and serves as a check for numerical implementations.
+These limits give intuition for option behavior across market regimes and serve as sanity checks for numerical implementations.

 Behavior of \(d_1\) and \(d_2\):